The Executive Who Couldn't Stop Working Late

 Three Modes of Thinking That Drive Transformation

-The Perry Approach uses three modes of thinking — induction, deduction, and abduction — working together as a cycle.
+The Perry Approach uses three modes of thinking — deduction, abduction, and induction — working together as a cycle.
 Each one does work the others can't do, and the transformation only holds when all three are in motion.

-- Deduction is the mapping work that makes the operating system visible.
+- Deduction is the mapping work that makes your operating system visible.
 When you build a cloud, you use necessity logic to surface what has been running on autopilot.
+This is where the method begins — you can't change what you can't see.

 - Abduction is the generative leap that produces a genuinely new possibility.
 This is where breakthrough lives — the moment you realise an assumption you have been treating as a fact is actually just a belief that can be challenged.

-The cycle is induction → deduction → abduction → induction.
-The conflict you are in is an old induction that has outlived its usefulness.
-The Evaporating Cloud is the intervention that makes that induction visible (deduction), opens space for a new possibility (abduction), and then practises the new possibility until it becomes automatic (induction again).
+The conflict you are in runs on an old induction — a pattern that was once useful but has outlived its purpose.
+The Evaporating Cloud makes that pattern visible (deduction), opens space for a new possibility (abduction), and then practises the new possibility until it becomes the way you actually operate (induction).
+And because life keeps moving, the cycle begins again.

 This is also why willpower, technique-stacking, and "just decide" approaches don't last — they try to skip steps in a cycle that has to be worked through in sequence.